Table of contentsClick link to navigate to the desired location

 - use quality diesel fuel;

-- do not neglect regular scheduled maintenance of the vehicle;
+- do not neglect regular scheduled maintenance of the car;

 - promptly address any issues with the fuel system.

 Glow plug replacement should be performed on time, following the recommendations of your vehicle's manufacturer.
-Ignoring this procedure can lead to problems with engine starting, increased fuel consumption, and even more serious malfunctions.
+Ignoring this procedure can lead to problems starting the engine, increased fuel consumption, and even more serious malfunctions.
 Remember: timely replacement of glow plugs is the key to reliable operation of your vehicle in any conditions!

 This post doesn't have any additions from the author yet.